it-beard/evo-bot-go/README.md

 # Telegram Bot

-This project contains a Telegram bot implemented in Go.
-Tested on Windows 11.
+This project contains a Telegram bot for Evocoders Club management.
+Bot implemented in Go.

 ## Building the Executable